 Teacher Professional Development

 Michigan Tech supports the professional development of K-12 educators by offering diverse teacher institutes, which are summer courses that enhance the content knowledge of practicing teachers.
-The credits earned may be applied toward Michigan’s continuing-education requirement for teacher certification renewal, and many of these courses serve as electives in the Master of Science in Applied Science Education curriculum.
-Institutes range from the Geology of Utah’s National Parks to the Ecology of the Great Lakes.
+The credits earned may be applied toward Michigan’s continuing-education requirement for teacher certification renewal, and many of these courses serve as electives in the Master of Science in Applied Science Education (MS-ASE) curriculum for Math and Science Teachers.
+Institutes range from Teaching About Global Change to the Engineering Process to Teaching Science in Three Dimensions: The NGSS in Theory and Practice.

 The Department of Cognitive and Learning Sciences is part of the Upper Peninsula Center for Educational Development (UPCED).
 This center links Michigan Tech with the seven intermediate school districts who partner with us on teacher professional development projects.